thirdweb-dev/ai/README.md

 ## 📖 Overview

 thirdweb AI is thirdweb's comprehensive toolkit for blockchain data analysis, wallet management, and AI agent interaction with blockchains.
-It simplifies complex blockchain operations into four core components: Insight for data analysis, Engine for wallet and contract operations, Storage for decentralized file management, and Nebula for natural language-powered blockchain interactions.
+It simplifies complex blockchain operations into five core components: Insight for data analysis, Engine for wallet and contract operations, EngineCloud for cloud-based engine operations, Storage for decentralized file management, and Nebula for natural language-powered blockchain interactions.

 ## 🌐 Features